seth-linares/Code_Coach/Plans/Recent_Plan.md

 - **Enhance Coding Skills**: Provide a platform for developers to practice coding, get instant feedback, and improve through continuous challenges.
 - **Personalized Learning Experience**: Each user’s interaction with AI chatbots is tailored to their needs, making the learning experience highly effective and engaging.
 - **Privacy and Security**: Ensure user data, especially API keys and personal information, are securely managed and protected.

-### Future Enhancements

-- **Expansion of Problem Catalogue**: Continuously update and expand the range of challenges to cover more topics and complexity levels.
-- **Advanced AI Features**: Integrate more sophisticated AI capabilities for problem-solving assistance and possibly automated insights into user performance.

-This summary should encapsulate the vision and functionality of Code Coach, emphasizing its unique approach to coding education through AI integration and a focus on individual user progress.
-If there are any other aspects or features you would like to explore or refine further, feel free to let me know!